 The Aurora design logo and the Aurora mark appearing in this prospectus are the property of Aurora Innovation, Inc. Trade names, trademarks and service marks of other companies appearing in this prospectus are the property of their respective holders.
-We have omitted the and TM designations, as applicable, for the trademarks used in this prospectus.
+We have omitted the ® and TM designations, as applicable, for the trademarks used in this prospectus.

-Within this prospectus, we reference industry and market data obtained from periodic industry publications, third-party studies and surveys, including from the American Automobile Association, American Transportation Research Institute, American Trucking Association, Armstrong & Associates, National Highway Traffic Safety Administration and the World Health Organization, as was portation, Department of Commerce, Bureau of Labor Statistics, Federal Highway Administration and the World Health Organization, as was portation, Department of our industry and internal company surveys.
+Within this prospectus, we reference industry and market data obtained from periodic industry publications, third-party studies and surveys, including from the American Automobile Association, American Transportation Research Institute, American Trucking Association, Armstrong & Associates, National Highway Traffic Safety Administration, RAND Corporation, Pitney Bowes, Department of Transportation, Department of Commerce, Bureau of Labor Statistics, Federal Highway Administration and the World Health Organization, as well as from filings of public companies in our industry and internal company surveys.
 These sources include government and industry sources.
 Industry publications and surveys generally state that the information contained therein has been obtained from sources believed to be reliable.
 Although we believe the industry and market data to be reliable as of the date of this prospectus, this information could prove to be inaccurate.
 Industry and market data could be wrong because of the method by which sources obtained their data and because information cannot always be verified with complete certainty due to the limits on the availability and reliability of raw data, the voluntary nature of the data gathering process and other limitations and uncertainties.
 Each publication, study and report is as of its original publication date (and not as of the date of this prospectus).
 Certain of these publications, studies and reports were published before the COVID-19 pandemic and therefore do not reflect any impact of COVID-19 on any specific market or globally.
 In addition, we do not know all of the assumptions regarding general economic conditions or growth that were used in preparing the forecasts from the sources relied upon or cited herein.
 Neither we nor our stockholders can guarantee the accuracy or completeness of any such information contained in this prospectus.